 The international anti-nuclear summer camp invites activists and organizations struggling against new reactor constructions and lifetime extension to exchange experiences, inform about the situation in their regions and to figure how to strengthen the movement against these mad developments.

 A first rough draft of program will be provided here presumably in spring

 Please add here the presentations you would like to offer at the Network Gathering.

-- presentation of the Nuclear Heritage Network
+- Introduction to the Nuclear Heritage Network - presentation (Monday, July 17)

 - Uranium transports & actions (Thursday, July 20)

 - Lifetime-extension: underestimated nuclear threat?
 (Tuesday, July 18)

 - There are few nuclear new builds in Europe and many companies are reluctant to start them as they turn out to be way more expensive than anticipated and usually have desastrous effects on the economy and rating of the companies.
 This makes looking for lifetime extensions of existing nuclear power plants a seemingly valid alternative for nuclear companies.
 Which in turn makes the lifetime-extensions an important development to watch, when old plants are allowed to run 20 or more years longer, often without proper environmental impact assessments, public consultation, let alone transboundary consultations.
 The workshops gives an overview and explains the problem around the Ukrainian and Belgium lifetime-extensions in greater detail and looks into protest activities around them.

 - Sharing stories of struggles & victories in North America